gbaptista/sweet-moon/README.md

 **Caveats:**

-Binding a C API globally it's irreversible, so if you start something with `global_ffi: true` and then change to `global_ffi: false`, it won't make the global one go away.
+Binding globally a C API is irreversible, so if you start something with `global_ffi: true` and then change to `global_ffi: false`, it won't make the global one disappear.
 If you need _local_, ensure that you do it from the first line and never put anything as global throughout the entire program life cycle.

 Also, the simple action of accessing `meta.global_ff` will bind the API, so you need to set your desired configuration before checking.